 The name of the company must include the words ‘in liquidation’ during the whole liquidation process.

 The powers of the liquidator should be mentioned in the general assembly resolution.
-Generally speaking, the liquidator is appointed to represent the company and carry out the procedures to liquidate the company.
+In general, the liquidator is appointed to represent the company and carry out the procedures to liquidate the company.
 The liquidator’s duties include collecting the unpaid capital contributions of the shareholders, encashing the assets and collecting the receivables of the company, paying all its debts, etc.

 The liquidator, in parallel to the management of an active company, has fiduciary duties and is personally liable for his actions or negligence towards the company and third parties.